mxe11/FISTML_CS_v1.3/README.md

 - **Image Processing:** Utilizes machine learning techniques for high recognition accuracy.
 - **Real-Time Performance:** Efficient real-time face detection and recognition.
 - **Model Retraining:** Automatically retrains the recognition model when new faces are added.
+- **Simple Anti Spoofing Algorithm:** If spoofing detected or liveness test fails, unknown will be detected.

 ## Requirements